koenrane/KR-new-site/content/april-fools-definitive-confirmation-of-shard-theory.md

-I've written a lot about [[shard theory]] over the last year.
+I have written a lot about [[shard theory]] over the last year.
 I've poured dozens of hours into theorycrafting, communication, and LessWrong comment threads.
 I pored over theoretical alignment concerns with exquisite care and worry.
 I even read a few things that weren't blog posts on LessWrong.[^1]  In other words, I went _all out._

 Last month, I was downloading [`gpt-neox-20b`](https://arxiv.org/abs/2204.06745) when I noticed the following: